cloudfoundry-community/stackdriver-tools/README.md

 ## Access Control

-The follow roles are required for the service account on each deployed instance:
+The following roles are required for the service account on each deployed instance:

  - `roles/logging.logWriter` to stream logs to Stackdriver Logging
  - `roles/logging.configWriter` to setup CloudFoundry specific metrics on Stackdriver Monitoring